 About Mountain Training

-Our awards and skills courses are run by approved Providers who are scattered all around the UK and Ireland.
-When you book onto a course, they’re the ones who will train and assess you, teach you how to climb, navigate, lead etc. Our awards would be worthless if we didn’t have them, so we like them a lot.
+Courses are run by approved providers who are scattered all around the UK and Ireland.
+When you book onto a course, they’re the ones who will train and assess you, teach you how to climb, navigate, lead etc.

 On a day to day basis, Mountain Training is run by a small staff team based in North Wales, Aviemore, Manchester and Northern Ireland.
 There are also quite a few volunteers who represent the interests of outdoor and educational organisations and help to steer Mountain Training at a strategic level.
 Without these volunteers, we’d find it a lot harder to do what we do.